jarkkojarvinen/smws-chrome-extension/README.md

 ## SMWS Codes

 This project uses Scotch Malt Whisky Society (SMWS) codes from the webpage [https://whiskygospel.com/smws-codes/](https://whiskygospel.com/smws-codes/).
-The web page content has been consolidated into a semicolon separated CSV file for example:
+The web page content has been consolidated with [smws-codes-csv-generator](https://github.com/jarkkojarvinen/smws-codes-csv-generator) into a semicolon separated CSV file for example:

 ```csv
 SMWS Code;Distillery;Region/Country